 Our passage for study is made up of two teaching parables: The Lost Sheep and The Lost Coin, both of which are linked to the parable commonly known as The Prodigal Son, 15:11-32.
 Jesus has already made it clear that repentance is an urgent necessity - "unless you repent you too will all perish."
 In these two parables Jesus sets out to explain a substantial truth about repentance, namely that it is a particular human response toward God which fills him with joy, ie. it pleases him.
 This joy is the very same joy which Jesus exhibits when "tax collectors and sinners" gather around him.

 v3-6.
-First, Jesus relates the parable of the lost sheep, or probably better, let's call it the parable of the seeking shepherd.
+First, Jesus relates the parable of the lost sheep, or probably better titled, the parable of the seeking shepherd.

 v7.
 Jesus now applies the parable.
 What pleases God, what fills him with joy, is the repentance of a broken sinner, the deliberate turning from self to God for mercy, for forgiveness, grace.
-God is not filled with joy at the compromised goodness of "the seemingly righteous", those who think they do not need to repent, think they "have no need of a physician."
+God is not filled with joy at the compromised goodness of the seemingly righteous, those who think they do not need to repent, think they "have no need of a physician."
 As Jesus said, "I have not come to call the righteous, but sinners to repentance", 11:31,32.
-So, a person's standing in the sight of God comes only through repentance.
-Only repentance prompts "rejoicing in heaven."
+So, a person's standing in the sight of God rests solely on repentance; only repentance prompts "rejoicing in heaven."

 v8-9.
 The parable of the lost coin is a replay of the parable of the lost sheep.
-A woman, who has lost a coin, probably part of a piece of jewelry, searches for the coin, finds it and rejoices.
-The coin referred to in the parable is a "drachma", a small silver coin amounting to a day's wage for a poor person.
+A woman, who has lost a coin, possibly part of a piece of jewelry, searches for the coin, finds it and rejoices.
+The coin referred to in the parable is a "drachma", a small silver coin amounting to a day's wage for a laborer.

 v10.
 Jesus now applies the parable in much the same way as he applied the parable of the lost sheep.
 What is it that pleases God, makes him happy?
 God is filled with joy when a person, who knows they are cursed in his sight, turns to him and asks for his forgiveness.
 Repentance brings joy to the Lord.
 As for "rejoicing in the presence of the angles", this means much the same as "rejoicing in heaven"; it describes God celebrating with the heavenly host.